Irrelon/jquery-lang-js/README.md

         }
     };

-In the code above, `rtl: true` will add `style="direction:rtl"` to the body tag when this language is activated and removed it when switched to another language.
-The `setup`  and `rollback` function are called when this language is activated or deactivated, respectively.
+In the code above, `rtl: true` will add `style="direction:rtl"` to the body tag when Farsi (fa) language is activated and removes it when switched to another language.
+The `setup`  and `rollback` functions are called when this language is activated or deactivated, respectively.
 All these three options are optional and you can provide any of them that is needed, however, don't forget to provide a corresponding rollback function if you have a custom setup function.